isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/1:1 Learning.md

 In addition, the chromebook will be bundled with **3 years carry-in warranty and insurance** (2 major repairs or 1 replacement) to cover accidental damage to the chromebook device.

-Total Cost with GST: **S$570.00**
+Total Cost with GST: **S$581.00**
-*(Information accurate as of 19th December 2023.
+*(Information accurate as of 19th November 2024.
 This cost is a close estimation and there may be a slight variation for the final confirmed cost.)*

 **IT Applications**